xtevenx/sjudge/README.md

 Edit `DEFAULT_EXERCISES` in `src/main.py` to point to the full path of that directory.

 To have the students run `sjudge`, place it in a directory to which they have read access (usually `/usr/local/sbin/` on linux) and instruct them to add it to their `PATH` (if needed).
-If hiding the location of the exercises is desired, you can compile `sjudge` into and executable with `pyinstaller`.
+If hiding the location of the exercises is desired, you can compile `sjudge` into an executable with `pyinstaller`.

 ### Adding exercises